AtheosGame/AtheosGame.github.io/Game/Gameplay & Mechanics.md

 The game has a hack and slash combat system.
 You can move, dash and attack, which can be melee or ranged depending on your weapon, and you can trigger abilities, which will vary depending on your character and items.

 Atheos gameplay is full of challenging levels within each dungeon map.
-Every successful level completion is performed to enhance an item as the objective.
+Every successful level enhances an item by adding one irremovable upgrade.

-Each level you clear adds one irremovable upgrade to it, the more levels you clear the more upgrades it will have.
-(Up to 7)
+If you leave the dungeon alive your upgraded item will become a unique NFT which you can use, trade or burn.

-Each time you succeed a level run you will be rewarded an unique NFT item which you can use, trade or smelt.
-But, if you die, you automatically exit the dungeon and lose the item you were running for.
+However, if you die, you automatically exit the dungeon and lose the item you were running for.
 Nothing else is lost.

 Health and Mana are maintained from room to room, therefore careful management of these resources is paramount to survival.
 The cooldown of abilities is restored, to avoid forcing players to become idle players before the start of the next level.